-Date of Sale
+A. Date of Sale

 Section 351.401(i) of Commerce's regulations states that, "{i}n identifying the date of sale of the subject merchandise or foreign like product, the Secretary normally will use the date of invoice, as recorded in the exporter or producer's records kept in the ordinary course of business."
-The regulation provides further that Commerce may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.10 Commerce has a long-standing practice of finding that, where shipment date precedes invoice date, shipment date better reflects the date on which the material terms of sale are established.11
+The regulation provides further that Commerce may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.
+Commerce has a long-standing practice of finding that, where shipment date precedes invoice date, shipment date better reflects the date on which the material terms of sale are established.

-Industeel and NLMK Belgium reported the date of sale in the home market as the earlier of shipment date or date of invoice to the unaffiliated customer.12 For U.S. sales, Industeel reported the date of invoice as the date of sale to the unaffiliated customer.13 NLMK Belgium reported the shipment date from Belgium (for non-consignment sales) or the date of withdrawal notification (for consignment sales).14 We preliminarily followed Commerce's long-standing practice of basing the date of sale for all of Industeel's and NLMK Belgium's home market and U.S. sales on the earlier of the invoice date or the shipment date.15
+Industeel and NLMK Belgium reported the date of sale in the home market as the earlier of shipment date or date of invoice to the unaffiliated customer.
+For U.S. sales, Industeel reported the date of sale as the earlier of shipment date or date of invoice to the unaffiliated customer.
+NLMK Belgium reported the earlier of the invoice date or the shipment date, or the date of withdrawal notification (for consignment sales).
+We preliminarily followed Commerce's long-standing practice of basing the date of sale for all of Industeel's and NLMK Belgium's home market and U.S. sales on the earlier of the invoice date or the shipment date.
+14

-Normal Value Comparisons
+B. Normal Value Comparisons